Memories¶

 Pyrope supports multi-dimensional arrays, it is possible to slice the array by dimension.
 The entries are in a row-major order.

-iterator goes over each entry of the bundle/array.
+The for iterator goes over each entry of the tuple/array.
 If a matrix, it

 does in row-major order.
 This allows building a simple function to flatten